bdilday/pythonfun/ftebb/README.md

 This repo includes code to solve the baseball oriented puzzle from FiveThirtyEight's Riddler for [Sept 27, 2019](https://fivethirtyeight.com/features/which-baseball-team-will-win-the-riddler-fall-classic/)

 In this puzzle there are 3 teams.

-Moonwalkers
+* Moonwalkers

-Doubloons
+* Doubloons

-Taters
+* Taters

-They also either (walk, hit doubles, hit homeruns)or get a strikeout, respectively.
+The three teams always either strikeout or (walk, hit doubles, hit homeruns), respectively.
 The probabilities for success are (0.4, 0.2, 0.1), respectively, i.e. the average number of bases obtained is 0.4 in each case.
 The question is, which team is most likely to win the league if the three teams play an equal number of games against each other.

 ### ftebb.py (Five Thirty Eight BaseBall)